specklesystems/speckle-docs/user/README.md

 ## What We'll Cover

 This guide provides an introduction to the key Speckle concepts you'll need to know.
-We'll go over what you need to install, how to [create an account](/user/quickstart.html#registration), and how to [send data](/user/ui.html#sending-data) to your first Speckle stream.
+We'll go over what you need to install, how to [create an account](/user/quickstart.html#registration), and how to [send data](/user/ui.html#sending-data) to your first Speckle project.

-We also have a few [tutorials](https://speckle.systems/tutorials/) which provide step-by-step guidance for several common workflows (e.g. sending data Rhino -> Revit and back).
+We also have a few [tutorials](https://speckle.systems/tutorials/) that provide step-by-step guidance for several common workflows (e.g. sending data Rhino -> Revit and back).

 If you're a programmer wanting to learn how to build things with Speckle, head over to our [developer docs](/dev/).
 If you're after some in-depth reading on how Speckle works under the hood, make sure to check the [core concepts section](/dev/base).